Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 For this week's lab, we will be implementing our own disjoint sets, `UnionFind`.
 More specifically, we will be implementing Weighted Quick Union + Path Compression.

-While we will briefly cover the concepts needed, please reference the slides from lecture for more information.
+While we will briefly cover the concepts needed, please reference lecture for more information.

 As usual, pull the files from the skeleton: